top of page

 Full-day junior sailing sessions are offered by the week, Monday - Friday.

-Lessons are 9 am - to 4 pm, with an unsupervised lunch 12-1 pm.
+Lessons are 9 am - to 4 pm, with a supervised lunch 12-1 pm.

 Junior sailing students spend a lot of time on the water and should expect to get wet!
 Basic swimming skills and comfort in the water is required.

-The DRYTC Sailing program follows the national CANSail curriculum and is delivered by fully qualified sailing instructors.
+The DRSSC Sailing program follows the national CANSail curriculum and is delivered by fully qualified sailing instructors.
 Students learn to sail through on-land training and on-water experiences in dinghies (small sailboats).

 Students interested in becoming instructors with the club are encouraged to discuss this with the Head Instructor or Sailing School director - it offers a great development path & an unbeatable summer job!